hezweb/web/games/schedule.md

 ## DOOM 1
 ### Brutal DOOM: Nordic Nightmare Edition
-- **Time**: Fridays 21:00 UTC+2
+- **Time**: Saturdays 21:00 UTC+2
 - **Description**: Co-op survival playthrough of the entire DOOM 1 campaign, with the [Brutal DOOM](https://www.moddb.com/mods/brutal-doom) mod and 7 times the normal amount of damage to the player.

 ## DOOM 2
 ### No Scheduled Sessions